kakwa/dnscherry/docs/deploy.rst

 ----

 DnsCherry has two loggers, one for errors and actions (login, del/add, logout...) and one for access logs.
-Each logger can be configured to log to syslog, file or be desactivated.
+Each logger can be configured to log to syslog, file or be unactivated.

 .. warning::